 The New Volunteer Training Experience: What the Center Can Offer You

 When Los Angeles County Superior Court Judge Holly Fujie was appointed to the bench, her colleagues told her family court was a disfavored assignment.
-“And that is exactly where I was assigned,” said Fujie, the day’s keynote speaker, to incoming volunteers at the Harriett Buhai Center’s annual New Volunteer Training on May 4th.
+“And that is exactly where I was assigned,” said Fujie, the day’s keynote speaker, to incoming volunteers at the Harriett Buhai Center’s annual New Volunteer Training.
 “And I love it.
 I really feel like I make a difference.
 I get to help people with their very personal matters.”
 Her enthusiastic attitude inspired and energized the Center’s new recruits, and encouraged those who were not family law practioners for the information-packed day ahead.

 Fulfilling Law School Dreams